 Margot Vivian Artner over 1 year ago from Vienna, Austria

 I grew up in Paramount, a lower middle class LA suburb not known for promoting the higher arts.
 In fact, taste in music like Mozart's is overwhelmingly rare in these parts.
 So I was astonished to see a billboard promoting the great master in the city where I grew up, where I fell in love with Mozart, his music, and the rest of the classical tradition.
 After my initial shock, I realized how appropriate having this billboard in my town actually was.
 I and hoped that it would help at least one other curious youngster come to know and fall in love with this most intimate of art-forms.
 Thank you so much for doing what you do, whoever you are.

 Younger Cato over 1 year ago from Paramount, Ca

 music is a friend. friend is another self. for me, music is another self. to be a great self as music, i just let my feelings to work on me. this leads me to my passion to work, pray and study. this makes me feel i'm great because i have loved these things. feelings really are a divine that makes us great.

-peport p. over 1 year ago from philippines
+peport p. almost 2 years ago from philippines

 I love this poster.
 I am a music teacher in a girls school in Queens and I wonder if I can get a copy of it for my classroom.
 Thanks!

-Susan Isherwood over 1 year ago from LI, NY
+Susan Isherwood almost 2 years ago from LI, NY